JustGoodDesign/Docs/GoodGIT.md

 If the GIT Type is set to TortoiseGIT, additional options appear.

-On Windows, you can set the path to TortoiseProc.exe which is a command-line tool within the
+On Windows, you can set the path to TortoiseGitProc.exe which is a command-line tool within the

 TortoiseGIT.
 It requires that the command-line tools for TortoiseGIT were installed.

 On Mac, you need to enter the Bottle Name which TortoiseGIT is installed.
 The preferences

 default to "TortoiseGIT".
-Here is were you could choose between GIT 1.6 and 1.7 using side

-by side installs.

 #Good GIT Panel#